Eleanor Campbell (scientist): Academic career

 After her time as assistant professor at the University of Freiburg, Campbell became a departmental head at the Max-Born Institut in 1993.
-In 1998 she was made Chair of Atomic and Molecular Physics at Gothenburg University, Sweden before returning to the University of Edinburgh in to take up a post as Chair of Physical Chemistry in 2007 and then Chair of Chemistry 2013.
+In 1998 she was made Chair of Atomic and Molecular Physics at University of Gothenburg, Sweden, before returning to the University of Edinburgh in to take up a post as Chair of Physical Chemistry in 2007 and then Chair of Chemistry 2013.

 Campbell was elected as a Foreign Member of the Royal Swedish Academy of Sciences (physics class) in 2005 and a Fellow of the Royal Society of Edinburgh in 2004.
 In 2010 she was elected a Fellow of the Royal Society for her contribution to the understanding of relaxation channels and reorganisational dynamics of highly excited molecules and surfaces through experimental research.
 She was made a Fellow of the Royal Society of Chemistry and a Fellow of the Institute of Physics in 2008.
+In 2018 she was elected as a member of the Academia Europaea.

 Current work

 Campbell's group at the University of Edinburgh study the fundamental ionisation mechanisms and excited state dynamics of complex molecules in the gas phase using femtosecond laser spectroscopy.
 They also study carbon nanomaterials and develop microporous carbon-based materials for gas capture and storage.